 Nonresident Junior Hunting License $80.00

 (Under 16 years of age, written permission of parent or guardian required)

-Nonresident 3-Day Waterfowl and Small Game License $45.00
+Short Term License Nonresident 3-Day Waterfowl and Small Game License $65.00

 Allows nonresidents of Maryland to hunt all legal game except deer, bear, and turkey for 3 consecutive legal hunting days.
 A Maryland Migratory Game Bird Stamp is required to hunt migratory game birds and a Federal Migratory Bird Hunting and Conservation Stamp is required to hunt waterfowl and coots.
 A Furbearer Permit is required to hunt, chase, or trap furbearers.
 The Hunter Education and Safety Requirement does not apply to hunting only waterfowl with this license.